 Notes/Warnings: Drunkenness, anger management issues, baggage, failed wedding.

 Prompt: Your character is left at the altar.
 What, why, where, how, who?
 Is it good or bad?
-Prompt #1, for "The LGBT Writing Contest: open for March" .
+Prompt #1, for "The LGBT Writing Contest: Closed." .

 Word Count: 4,962